Cramping pain after ovulation...am I pregnant? or why do I have cramps after ovulation...is something wrong?.

 These are common question most women trying to conceive or trying not to conceive often ask.

-Women ask these questions to find out if they are pregnant or they could be having a severe lower back pain.
+Women ask these questions to find out if they are pregnant or why they are having a severe lower abdominal pain.

 Menstrual like cramps during ovulation is normal and this could serve as one of the signs of Ovulation.

-But let's find out what these cramps means and what causes it.
+But let's find out what these cramps means when they happen after ovulation and also what causes it.

 So let's get started.